 Professional Health consultation

-I have four and a half years training followed by 10 years experience in using natural plant medicine as a way of attaining optimal health.
-Too often we focus on the dis-ease, forgetting that the body is a powerful healer.
+I have five years training followed by over 10 years experience in using natural plant medicine as a way of attaining optimal health.
+Too often we focus on the dis-ease, forgetting that the body is in itself a powerful healer.
 As a Natural health practitioner, I offer my expertise and guidance on how you can achieve a state of wellness so that you are functioning at your very best, not just getting by..
-Many plants contain gentle curative properties that can offer safe and lasting solutions to a wise range of health issues.
+Many plants contain gentle curative properties that can offer safe and lasting solutions to a wide range of health issues.

 What it entails: